Our core mission:Conquering the threat of antibiotic resistance

 Mr Roemer received a BSBA from Georgetown University and MBA and MPH degrees from Emory University’s Goizueta Business School and Rollins School of Public Health.

-Dr Sommer holds a PhD in Biophysics from Harvard University from the laboratory of Professor George Church.
+Morten holds an MSc in Physics from University of Copenhagen and a PhD in Biophysics from Harvard University from the laboratory of Professor George Church.

-Dr Toft-Kehler holds a business degree from New York University and Copenhagen Business School and an executive degree from Harvard Business School.
+Rasmus holds a PhD in Entrepreneurship from Copenhagen Business School and executive education from Harvard Business School.

 Andrew Davis has served as the Chief BD/M&A Officer at iNova Pharmaceuticals since September 2017, leading all company transactions and serving as a member of the company’s executive team.
 In 2016, Mr Davis served as the Head of Oncology Business Development at Merck.
 Prior to Merck, Mr Davis served as the SVP of Business Development at Valeant Pharmaceuticals (now Bausch Health Companies), a global pharmaceutical, consumer products, and medical device company, where he led all business transactions from 2014 to December 2016.
 Before that, Mr Davis held positions of increasing responsibility within the Business Development function within Valeant Pharmaceuticals.
 Prior to joining Valeant, he served as a management consultant at McKinsey & Co. focused on the healthcare space from 2007 to 2012.